mutant-remix/mrxbuilder/docs/output-metadata.md

 # Output metadata
 The output metadata consists of a JSON file with the structure shown below.

-It is loosely based on [Google emoji metadata](https://github.com/googlefonts/emoji-metadata).
+It is designed to be compatible with [Google emoji metadata](https://github.com/googlefonts/emoji-metadata).

 ```json
 [